LaboratoryGA/orm/README.md

 difficult to do, but not something the Claromentis staff enable by default)
 * requires actively running ``composer.phar`` to install dependencies (this support is not built into Claromentis' implementation of ``phing``)
-* usage will in all probability fall outside support from Claromentis
+* usage will in all probability fall outside support from Claromentis, since they prefer to stick to their own internal, archaic DBAL, even in version 8.
 * even though the implemented migrator here is more comprehensive than Claromentis' DBAL, the ``phing`` build doesn't support it - specifically, the generated ``_init/schema/schema.php`` file will not contain the custom